A top CEO recently spoke before a Harvard MBA class. A student asked, “What do I do?”

 Unfortunately, we have a culture where that go figure it out attitude is not the norm.
 Children grow up with soccer leagues and spelling bees where everyone gets a prize.

-On the playgrounds dodge ball has been deemed too traumatic.
+On the playgrounds dodge ball is too traumatic.

 Those kids will never be curious.
 They will end up addicted to Xanax-Ritalin sprinkled cupcakes so they can cope.
 Am I being a pessimistic grouch?
-Far from it–just describing the playing field we all know as the status quo.
+Far from it–just describing the playing field’s status quo.

 What are some ways that I have learned about the right direction?